Tembocs/docdb/doc/architecture/architecture.md

-# Dart Document Database (DocDB) - Technical Architecture
+# Dart Document Database (EntiDB) - Technical Architecture

 ## 1. Introduction

-This document outlines the technical architecture for the next generation of DocDB.
+This document outlines the technical architecture for the next generation of EntiDB.
 The goal is to build a production-grade, embedded document database from scratch in Dart, without relying on external database engines (like SQLite, Hive, or Isar).

 The architecture prioritizes **Data Integrity (ACID)**, **Performance**, **Scalability**, and **Security**, addressing limitations in the initial prototype (such as file-per-document storage and lack of index persistence).